Damaged Goods (song): Artwork

 The single cover art attributes influences to Situationism and Deconstructionism.
-It features the bold black sans-serif title over a deep pink background, similar to the design of 1914's short-lived Blast magazine.
+It features the bold black sans-serif title over a deep pink background, similar to the design of the short-lived Vorticist magazine Blast.
 The self-referencing text, "the sleeve for a Gang of Four recording of 'Damaged Goods,' 'Love Like Anthrax' and 'Armalite Rifle' is scrolled around the title.
 The back cover features a tear-out from a newspaper of a female matador spearing a bull and an extract from the band's letter to Bob Last on how they wanted the single sleeve to be.
 The letter demanded Last to also include a word-for-word transcription of a conversation the band had with a stripper and a comedian as a caption to the newspaper tear-out.
 Last ignored the band's demands and designed the different sleeve, which included both the tear-out and an excerpt from the letter.

 Reception and legacy

 Upon its release, "Damaged Goods" received critical acclaim and became an indie hit, which led Gang of Four into signing to EMI.
-The song's fusion of punk rock and funk was influential in the development of post-punk movement and inspired future groups such as Fugazi and Rage Against the Machine.
+The song's fusion of punk rock and funk was influential in the development of the post-punk movement and inspired future groups such as Fugazi and Rage Against the Machine.
 Tom Maginnis of AllMusic regarded the song as "a masterful blend of sexual politics with propelling, melodious post-punk angst."
 On its influence, Maginnis wrote: "Damaged Goods" would prove to be the musical flashpoint of an era, which—along with contemporaries such as the Fall, the Au Pairs, and the Clash—would forge a new radical political agenda in rock & roll.
 Simon Reynolds, the author of Rip It Up and Start Again: Postpunk 1978-1984, stated that the band "found a totally new way of negotiating that thorny danger zone known as 'politics-in-rock.'"
-Reynolds also further commented: "Abrasive but accessible, Gang of Four avoided both Tom Robinson-style preachy protest and forbidding didacticism of avant-gardists like Henry Cow.
+Reynolds further commented: "Abrasive but accessible, Gang of Four avoided both Tom Robinson-style preachy protest and [the] forbidding didacticism of avant-gardists like Henry Cow.
 Radical form, radical content; yet you could dance to it."
 Music journalist Paul Lester considered it as "arguably the first post-punk record."

 NME listed it as number 46 on the list, "100 Best Tracks of the Seventies."

 The working title for Massive Attack's third album was Damaged Goods, named after the song.
 The band even recorded a cover of it, but it was never released.